 Tony’s go directly to the cocoa farmers, paying them a living wage, plus an additional “Tony’s premium” on top to make sure they farms are properly funded and don’t have to resort to child slavery.

 The bars are unevenly divided (to reflect the inequality in the cocoa industry) and the wrappers choc-full (if you'll pardon the pun) of information and the difference that's being made.
 There's a guilt free treat if ever we heard of one!

 As a fellow B-Corp company, we couldn't help but be inspired by their work and what they stand for - so of course we had to collaborate!

-After many, many hours of taste testing (strictly for business not pleasure, of course…), we’ve narrowed our selection down to bring you our three standout bars:
+After many, many hours of taste testing (strictly for business not pleasure, of course…), we’ve narrowed our selection down to bring you some of our favourites.

-Stock is available for a limited time, so why not add a sweet treat to your next tea top up?!
-You can find all three here - Tony's Chocolonely
+There's sure to be a bar for everyone to enjoy, so why not add a sweet treat to your next tea top up?!
+You can find them here - Tony's Chocolonely

 want to meet more of our friends?